 Find her at: robolady.blogspot.com

 Kim Yeager, Contributing Editor/Social Media Editor

 Tim Luke is an accredited antiques appraiser and the familiar star of HGTV's show Cash in the Attic.
 Luke ventures into hopeful homeowners' attics, garages and basements to discover valuable treasures they can sell to pay for home renovation projects.
 He was a participating appraiser on the Public Broadcasting Systems' "Antiques Roadshow" circuit, and carries a wealth of knowledge about flea marketing, auctions and other venues for vintage treasures.
 He co-owns the appraisal firm TreasureQuest with his partner, Greg Strahm.
 Find him at tqag.com

-Cammie Metheny operates Daffadowndilly's, a vintage warehouse in Coleridge, Neb.
+Cammie Metheny operates 106 Vintage Co., whose tagline is "Rescued and Re-homed."
+She maintains a vintage warehouse on one end of Broadway in Coleridge, Neb., and is renovating a pre-1900s building on the opposite end of the block.
 A lifelong junker and salvage addict, she spends at least part of every day searching out stock for the shop and for regular appearances at Midwestern vintage markets.
-Cammie enjoys designing and constructing specialty art and display pieces from found objects, and supplies Bachman's Home & Garden stores in Minneapolis.
-Her work can be found on Etsy.
+Cammie designs and constructs art and display pieces from found objects, supplying interior designers and wholesaling to retail outlets.
+Her work can be found on Etsy; she blogs about her work and sales at Daffadowndilly's.
 Mother to four children who share her appetite for scrapping, Cammie works alongside her husband, David, whom she calls the original Junk Hunk.